fgl27/smarttv-twitch/README.md

 The key **INFO** is also mapped in the app with the same functions as the **GUIDE** key, as some remotes may not have one of those.

-## Bellow are the on-screen controls
+## Below are the on-screen controls
 ### To access the controls from any screen press key A or on smart remote press the 4 color buttons (color) after Directional pad up for red A key and chose controls.
 If you are playing a stream, use the C yellow key to directly open the controls